-STUDENT DRESS: Children should be dressed according to weather conditions.
-Please consider that weather conditions are unpredictable.
-Clear mornings can rapidly turn into chilly afternoons.
-A warm coat, cap, gloves and appropriate footwear are essential most of the school year.
+STUDENT DRESS: Children should be dressed for unpredictable weather conditions, including a warm coat, cap, and gloves.
+Please choose appropriate footwear for the playground.
 All outdoor clothing should be clearly marked with your child’s full name.
-Hats, caps, or other head coverings are not allowed to be worn within the building.
+Sunglasses, hats, caps, or other head coverings are not allowed to be worn within the building.
 Clothing with suggestive language, alcohol, tobacco or illegal substance logos is not allowed.
-Revealing clothing is not allowed.
+Revealing clothing, which includes exposed undergarments, is not allowed.
 Extremely baggy pants or long shirts that cause safety concerns are also not allowed.
 Any gang-related clothing is strictly forbidden.

 BIKES, SKATEBOARDS, HEELYS: Bike racks are available for students to lock their bikes during school hours.
 Students should wear helmets when riding to and from school.
 No skateboards, rollerblades/skates, shoes with wheels, or any other manual mode of transportation are permitted.
 These items should be kept at home.
 Any students found to have ‘heely’ shoes on will be required to remove the wheels or call home to have appropriate shoes brought to school.